Apeves89/GA-Portfolio/README.md

 The Resume section would display my education and professional experience.
 While I did not include my full resume on the page, I included a link to a pdf version of my resume.

 I added a Contact section to link my Github and LinkedIn pages.
 Also, a link that will open up an email message to my contact email.

+## **Thoughts & Future Improvements**

+I believe I was able to accomplish my initial design while adding some styling to the page.
+I will need to practice and get comfortable with HTML & CSS since I haven't had much experience at all.

+I struggled with the layout of the page using Flexbox and getting things to align the way I wanted to.
+I had rewrite and restructure some of the CSS because I got confused as to what changes were being made.
+I worked through each section trying to eliminate properties that weren't making any changes.

+I would like to come back to this and work through the media queries to make it a better mobile experience.
+I ran into some issues with media queries and instead used jQuery to make some changes when the screen size was reduced.